If you’ve ever spoken with a career counselor or spent much time learning about the job search process, you’ve probably heard of hard skills.

-These types of skills are learned and can be defined, evaluated and measured.
+Hard skills include the specific knowledge and abilities required for success in a job.
+These types of skills are learned and can be defined, evaluated, and measured.

-In some industries, employers may even test candidates’ hard skills, to make sure that they can really do what their resume claims they can do.
+In some industries, employers may even test candidates’ hard skills to make sure that they can really do what their resume claims they can do.

 Once you have the job, your employer may evaluate your hard skills again, if you’re up for a promotion or a transfer.